 Applying Lemma~\ref{le:R2}~(iii), we can derive the following corollary.

 \begin{corollary} For any graph $H$ with no isolated vertices and with $c$ components, if $m\leq c$, then $R(mK_2, H)=|V(H)|+m-1$. \end{corollary}

 \begin{proof} We first show that $R(mK_2, H)> |V(H)|+m-2$ by constructing a 2-edge-colored $K_{|V(H)|+m-2}$ as follows.
 We partition the vertex set into two subsets $V_1$ and $V_2$ with $|V_1|=m-1$ and $|V_2|=|V(H)|-1$.
 We color all edges within $V_1$ and all edges between $V_1$ and $V_2$ with color 1, and all edges within $V_2$ with color 2.
-Then there is no monochromatic $mK_2$ in color 1 or monochromatic $H$ in color 2.
+Then there is no monochromatic $mK_2$ of color 1 or monochromatic $H$ of color 2.